 Makar, was described by the Edinburgh International Book Festival as

-lives”.
 Jackie’s poems address her mother, her father, and his father in turn.

 Alongside them are vivid childhood memories of Ardtornish, Avielochan,

 Rannoch Moor; and threaded through everything, a paean to the vibrant

 diversity of the Scottish nation.
 We may also dip into Jackie’s

 autobiographical book, “Red Dust Road”, in which she describes her

-fascinating, extended and sometimes frustrating journey
+fascinating, extended and sometimes frustrating journey to make contact

-hope that Jackie will also touch on her connection with the war
+we hope that Jackie will also touch on her connection with the war

 patients at the former Craiglockhart Hospital.